chriskal96/claimer-detection/README.md

 | Score   | 79.96  | 82.95      | 78.89  | 79.51  |

 Training occured on a server of 2 GPUs with 12 batch size per GPU and a learning rate of 3e-05.
-Experimenting with different hyperparameters did not increased the F1 score.
+Experimenting with different hyperparameters did not increase the F1 scores.
-The models that created from those datasets were later fine tuned using the new dataset (also transformed into SQUAD form).
+The models that were created by training on those datasets were later fine tuned using the new annotated dataset (also transformed into SQUAD format).

 ## How to make Predictions
 Once the model is trained or if you already have a model, you can use it to make predictions by following the steps below: